zelark/nano-id-cc/README.md

 # Nano ID Collision Calculator

 [Nano ID](https://github.com/ai/nanoid) is a library for generating random IDs.
-Likewise UUID there is a probability that an ID will be duplicated.
-But this probability is extremely small.
+Likewise UUID, there is a probability of duplicate IDs.
+However, this probability is extremely small.

-Meanwhile there are many projects that generates IDs in small numbers.
-For those projects the ID length could be reduced without risk.
+Meanwhile, a lot of projects generate IDs in small numbers.
+For those projects, the ID length could be reduced without risk.

-The aim of [this calculator](https://zelark.github.io/nano-id-cc/) is to help you realize the extent to which the ID length can be reduced.
+This [calculator](https://zelark.github.io/nano-id-cc/) aims to help you realize the extent to which the ID length can be reduced.

 ## Setup